 Study Day Format: Working in small groups with a welcoming and informal atmosphere, study day participants will benefit from expert guidance and support coupled with hands-on, practical sessions.

-Tickets are non-refundable but may be swapped between colleagues at the same organisation.
+Tickets are non-refundable but may be swapped between colleagues at the same organisation and between different study days (if places are available).
 If the workshop is postponed due to Covid-19 restrictions your ticket remains valid for the rescheduled date.